sdslabs/gasper/docs/content/configurations/kaen.md

 ```

 !!!info
+    * For Redis due to the lack of namespaces a new container is created per user unlike others where one database is created per user in a single container
-    The container name of the deployed Redis server will be the value of the variable **username** and the password will be the value of the variable **password**
+    * The container name of the deployed Redis server will be the value of the variable **username** and the password will be the value of the variable **password** both of which are retrieved from the API request to the master service